 What about trying to figure out how much traffic from a peer is being routed locally versus over more costly long-haul links?
 You need to able to figure out precisely at the site and device level — and at the interface level in the future — the traffic flowing between network entry and exit points.

 It turns out that the flow consolidation and analytics required for this task are sophisticated, and beyond the scope of the home-grown tools, data infrastructure, and software engineering capacities available to most network engineering teams.
 That’s not surprising, because it’s a hard problem.
-So to make it less painful to get accurate information on utilization of your network, several destination dimensions are available in Kentik Detect:
+So to make it less painful to get accurate information on utilization of your network, a large set of Ultimate Exit Dimensions are available in Kentik Detect: